Simplon Tunnel: Construction

 A monument in memory of the deceased workers of the Simplon Tunnel was erected next to the Iselle di Trasquera railway station on 29 May 1905.

 The construction of the tunnel was carried out by the Hamburg engineering company Brandt & Brandau, of Karl Brandau and Alfred Brandt.
-On average, 3,000 people a day worked on the site.
+On average, 3,000 people per day worked on the site.
 They were mostly Italians, who suffered under very poor working conditions: 67 workers were killed in accidents; many died later of diseases.
 During the work, there were strikes, which led to the intervention of vigilantes and the Swiss army.

-With up to 2150 m of rock over the tunnel, temperatures of up to 42 °C were expected and a new building method was developed.
+With up to 2150 m of rock over the tunnel, temperatures of up to 42 °C were expected.
+Therefore, a new building method was developed.
 In addition to the single-line main tunnel, a parallel tunnel was built, with the tunnel centres separated by 17 m, through which pipes supplied fresh air to the builders in the main tunnel.
 It was envisaged that the parallel tunnel could be upgraded to a second running tunnel when required.
 The first Simplon Tunnel (19803 m in length) was built almost straight, with only short curves at the two tunnel portals.

 On 24 February 1905, the two halves of the tunnel came together.
 They were out of alignment by only 202 mm horizontally and 87 mm vertically.
 Construction time was 7 1/2 years, rather than 5 1/2 years, due to problems such as water inflows and strikes.

 Art Nouveau Silver Medallion by Giannino Castiglioni for the Milan International Exhibition 1906.
 The South Portal of the Simplon Tunnel is on the obverse.